John Melville Kelly

 John Melville Kelly (1879–1962) was an American painter and printmaker.

 Biography

-He was born in Oakland, California in 1879.
-He studied art at the Mark Hopkins Institute of Art (now the San Francisco Art Institute), the Partington Art School (San Francisco) and with Eric Spencer Macky.
+John Melville Kelly was born in Oakland, California in 1879 and raised on a cattle ranch in Phoenix, Arizona.
+He studied art at the Mark Hopkins Institute of Art (now the San Francisco Art Institute), with Eric Spencer Macky.
+There he met his wife and fellow artist, Kate Kelly.